Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 I began to learn more about corruption, civil rights, and Right Relationship between Citizens and Government.

-We discovered that there was indeed potential recourse available to us via the United States Federal Court System, where Civil Rights issues are litigated.
+We discovered that there was indeed potential recourse available to us via the United States Constitution and Federal Court System, where Civil Rights issues are litigated.

 However there was a problem.

-The former Federal Judge representing us informed us that in his experience, it would take another $3 Million to $5 Million and 3 to 5 years to get to a judgment (beyond the year + and hundreds of thousands of dollars in legal fees already spent), and that unless we could demonstrate we had that financial capacity, he could not in good conscience represent us.
+The former Federal Judge representing us informed us that in his experience, it would take another $3 Million to $5 Million and 3 to 5 years to get to a judgment (beyond the year + and hundreds of thousands of dollars in legal fees already spent), and that unless we could demonstrate we had that financial capacity, he could not in good conscience file the suit.

-He also told us that the government had virtually unlimited resources and loopholes to defend itself and endlessly appeal, so even after $3M to $5M in legal fees a just ruling, or the ability to collect, was far from certain.
+He also educated us that the government had virtually unlimited resources and loopholes to defend itself and endlessly appeal, so even after $3M to $5M in legal fees a just ruling, or the ability to collect, was far from certain.

 I researched legal aid organizations, and discovered that whereas there were large pools of money on the Left and Right to pursue politically charged cases for political purposes, there was a gap in the financing market for every day Citizens deprived of their Civil Rights by corrupt government forces.